How can we bring the people and pieces together so that health care works better for all of us?

 Learn more at Optum.com/OptumRx

-65% of consumers would consider switching providers for a better payment experience.
-Coordinating complex decisions, actions and interactions leads not only to happier consumers but also to less bad debt exposure, fewer denials and lower collection costs.
+Sixty-five percent of consumers would consider switching providers for a better payment experience.
+Coordinating complex decisions and interactions leads to happier consumers and lower costs.

 An executive's guide to high-performance health care